Pediatric Respiratory Failure Clinical Presentation

 Does the patient have a cough, rhinorrhea, or other symptoms of an upper respiratory tract infection?
 These manifestations may help in defining an etiology.

 Does the patient have a fever or signs of sepsis?
 Several infections can lead to respiratory failure because of a systemic inflammatory response, pulmonary edema, or acute respiratory distress syndrome (ARDS) or because of a power-load imbalance secondary to increased oxygen consumption.
-Epiglottitis from Haemophilus influenzae infection, although decreased in recent years owing to widespread immunization, is a classic cause of obstructive respiratory failure in infants and children.
+Epiglottitis from Haemophilus influenzae type b infection, although decreased in recent years owing to widespread immunization, is a classic cause of obstructive respiratory failure in infants and children.

-How long have the symptoms been present?
 The natural course of a respiratory illness must be considered.
 Respiratory syncytial virus (RSV) infections, for example, frequently worsen over the initial 3-5 days before improvement occurs.

 Does the patient have any pain?
 Pain can suggest pleuritis or foreign-body aspiration.